damiendevienne/phylter/README.md

 [![Build Status](https://travis-ci.com/damiendevienne/phylter.svg?branch=master)](https://travis-ci.com/damiendevienne/phylter)
 [![R-CMD-check](https://github.com/damiendevienne/phylter/workflows/R-CMD-check/badge.svg)](https://github.com/damiendevienne/phylter/actions)
-# phylter, a tool for analyzing, visualizing and filtering phylogenomics datasets.
+# phylter, a tool for analyzing, visualizing and filtering phylogenomics datasets

 **phylter** is a tool that allows detecting, removing and visualizing outliers in phylogenomics dataset by iteratively removing taxa in genes and optimizing a score of concordance between individual matrices.
 **phylter** relies on Distatis (Abdi et al, 2005), an extension of multidimensional scaling to 3 dimensions to compare multiple distance matrices at once.